nicholashibberd/bouncing-vim/README.md

 * Ignore some directories and extensions (tmp, pyc, ...).

-**External grep programs**
+**Search in files and external grep programs**

+People have different habits and opinions when it comes to search within multiple files.

+ack.vim is very popular but not with everyone due the need to install or compile additional packages.

-Sometimes ack.vim or fugitive (which provides `:Ggrep`) are not available.
+Sometimes the plugins ack.vim or fugitive (which provides `:Ggrep`) are not available.
-It also happened that ack.vim does not detect "the silver searcher" installed via Ubuntu repositories

 In these cases some minimal search helpers can be useful.

 * Use external grep programs (for the native `:grep` command):
   - if available use `ag` or `ack`
-  - otherwise use a more generally useful custom grep command
+  - otherwise use a more generally useful custom `grep` command

 * Provide commands which will execute the search and open the results in the quickfix list: